njamesgeorge1223/UK-Food-Magazine-Restaurant-Analysis-using-MongoDB/Images/README.md

-This folder holds the images of plots made in the IPython notebooks, NoSQLSetup.ipynb and NoSQLAnalysis.ipynb.
+This folder holds the images of tables and plots displayed in the IPython notebooks, NoSQLSetup.ipynb and NoSQLAnalysis.ipynb.

 ----